 These three stocks have risen along with SunPower over the past three months, but they show no signs of making a profit, and they have no discernable way to pay off current debt loads.
 SunPower, on the other hand, has relatively little debt, positive margins, and the backing of oil giant Total even if times get tough.

-Research and development To stay ahead in solar, you have to keep improving your products and cut costs, all at the same time.
+To stay ahead in solar, you have to keep improving your products and cut costs, all at the same time.
 SunPower does both by investing in R&D, something few other solar manufacturers do.

 In 2012, SunPower spent $63 million in R&D, cutting costs 25%, rolling out third-generation Maxeon solar cells and a 21% efficient panel, and moving forward with the C7 Tracker, which could improve the company’s offerings in the utility space.